Bowarc/RMP/roadmap.md

         - [x] Execute a download request
         - [x] mp3 output
         - [x] Collect and create metadata
-        - [ ] Cleanly stop a download request
+        - [ ] Cleanly stop a download
         - [ ] Clear download queue
-        - [ ] Get info about current download
+        - [x] Get info about current downloads
         - [ ] Get info about download queue
     - [ ] Local song converter
         - [x] Convert a local song to an usable format for rmp